 Call (631) 632-4525

-On-campus teaching/research facility sponsored by the Department of Psychology; enrolls children between the ages of 18months to 5 years old.
+An on-campus teaching/research facility sponsored by the Department of Psychology, it enrolls children between the ages of 18 months to 5 years old.
 Graduate students and faculty use the facilities for research and/or observation.
 Located in Room S-106 of the Social and Behavioral Sciences Building

 Call (631) 632-6930